kingston-hackSpace/Audio_Recording/ISD1820_Voice_Recoder.md

 **FT:** Feed Through.
 Does not play recorded audio.
 Routes the microphone input directly to the speaker output.
 Acts like a crude live microphone.
 Ignores the recorded memory completely

-**PLAYL:** Plays the recorded sound.
-Level-triggered.
-Push and hold the PLAYL button and the message starts playing and if you want to stop the playback at any time, simply release the button.
+**PLAYL:** Audio plays while the pin is held HIGH, stops when released.

 **PLAYE:** Plays the recorded sound.
-Edge-triggered.
 Press once to play the entire voice message.

 **REC:** Push and start recording.
 Continue to push the button until you record the complete message.